Preface:

 maxon motors are very efficient.
 This is also true when operated as generators.
 The basic calculations are very simple, not the least due to the linear behavior of motors with slotless windings (maxon DC and long cylindrical maxon EC).

-For motors with slotted windings (EC flat motors and EC-i motors), the results are valid as well, as long as the operation is within limits of the continuous operation range.
+For motors with slotted windings (EC flat motors and EC-i motors), the results are valid as well, as long as the operation is within the limits of the continuous operation range.
 At high speed and torque values the deviation from this simple theory can be important.

 1 DC motor as generator